foton/egg_hunt_api/README.md

 # Egg Hunt API v1 - Geocaching with easter eggs!

+If You are not sure about correct calls, maybe test files in `/test/integration/api/v1/` will help.

 ##Resources
 This RESTful JSONized API have 3 resources
 - _Users_, which are manged only by **admins**